5 Benefits of Art Therapy for Addiction Recovery

 2. Healing and Physical Health

-Prolonged alcohol and drug use impact major organs, but exercise can help promote healing for your body.
-Exercising
+Prolonged alcohol and drug use impact significant organs, but exercise can help promote healing for your body and make you feel better.
+Exercising regularly can protect your body from developing potential health risks, such as:

 3. Healthy Distraction